ocapn/ocapn/README.md

 can be unified (with significant help and review from the [Metamask](https://metamask.io/) team).

+The OCapN group has as its goal to have the OCapN specifications be fast and easy to implement, ideally not taking a dedicated seasoned developer more than a few weeks to implement.

 (See also: [this Spritely and Agoric CapTP interop issue](https://github.com/Agoric/agoric-sdk/issues/1827) for some more on current developments.)

 ## What do I get from using this?